Kan Maax

 Kan Maax (fl.
-800CE), alternatively transliterated as K'an Maax, has been identified as the last known ruler of Cancuén, a pre-Columbian Maya polity located at the headwaters of the Pasion River in modern-day Guatemala.
+800CE), alternatively transliterated as K'an Maax, has been identified as the last known ruler of Cancuén, a pre-Columbian Maya realm located at the headwaters of the Pasion River in modern-day Guatemala.

 In 2005 an archaeological project working at the site reported that a burial with high-status characteristics had been found.
 The male individual interred within was reportedly identified as Kan Maax from a necklace bearing his name and title in Maya glyphs.

 His body was found with the remains of his queen.